 - As one passenger is boarding he will begin arguing with the head of the security detail.
 As an officer steps up the man begins arguing him instead.
 Apparently he is upset that his luggage has not yet been placed on board.
 The officer assures him that he will personally see to his luggage, and the man seems mollified.
 The officer summons a steward and sends him on an errand, through a security door and out to the cargo loading area.
 The steward puts on a breathing mask before stepping out.

 - A very well-dressed and courteous old man slowly hobbles out of the ship and passes back through the passenger screening area.
 He tells an officer that he needs to do some shopping before the ship leaves and asks if he has enough time, and the officer says that he has a few hours.
-The old man hobbles into the mall.
-He will return an hour later and be re-screened and re-boarded by the security detail.
+He hobbles into the mall, and will return an hour later to be re-screened and re-boarded by the security detail.

 - One boarding passenger has a child who is throwing a wild temper tantrum.
 Her mother has to drag the howling minor all the way to the gate.
 She is exhausted, and begins trying to pull out her ticket.
 A steward comes forward to assist the passenger, but before he can get to her the child breaks free of her mother’s control and climbs into the baggage probing machine to hide.
 The security men panic and run around trying to remember how to shut down the machine.
 She refuses to come out, and the steward has to climb in to retrieve her.
 The security men show the child and her embarrassed mother the child’s recorded probe image and explain that she has just received a dose of radiation.
 The child becomes thoroughly cowed and begins crying.
 By this time the ship’s doctor has arrived, and he takes her into his lap to explain to her that she didn’t get enough radiation to get sick but that from now on she would have to listen to her mother or next time she might get hurt.
 Looking horribly sad the child nods tearful assent, and the doctor escorts the child and her mother up the gangway onto the Davis.

-short, rat-faced, and shabbily dressed, but he has an enormous smile.
-He
+is short, rat-faced, and shabbily dressed, but he has an enormous smile.

 adventure team decides to tail him they will observe points A to C.